Gzh0821/pvzg_site/src/en/useful-tool/level-editor.md

 > [!warning]
 > The custom level editor is in early testing.
 Test exported level files locally before sharing them with other players.
 >
-> The first version mainly supports standard boards, seed banks, and regular waves.
+> Currently, it mainly supports standard boards, seed banks, and regular waves.
 Unsupported modules in imported complex levels are shown in the validation area.

 ## Related Tools and Guides